98ritu/RestApi/README.md

 # simple-codeigniter-rest-api-master
 Simple source code for learning basic backend developer using REST API (login, CRUD). just extract the files from simple-codeigniter-rest-api-master.zip file and it has all the files and folders of the project
+# CodeIgniter-Restful-API-Application-master
+Restful API Library Demo Application just extract the files from CodeIgniter-Restful-API-Application-master.zip file and it has all the files and folders of the project